yatima1460/Bingo/README.md

     - ~Disable if no money~
   - ~Change Cardboard numbers~
   - Play Game
-    - ~Remove credits for cards~
+    - ~Remove Credits for Cards~
     - ~Update screen~
     - Give prizes
-    - Disable if no money for cards
+    - Disable if no money for Cards
-- ~Current credits~
+- ~Current Credits~
 - ~Exit with ESC~
 - SDL_Image support for .png?
 - Resize buffer using renderToTexture